matrix-org/matrix-spec-proposals/proposals/3772-push-rules-for-mutually-relationed-events.md

 It is useful for users to be able to control getting notified for events which relate to events they have shown interest in.
 This is useful if:

-* Another user replies to a thread the user has also replied to, i.e. the user is interested in a thread and wants to know when others respond.
+* Another user replies to a thread the user has also replied to, i.e. the user has participated in a thread and wants to know when others respond.
 * Another user has voted in a poll the user has voted in, i.e. the user wants to know the results of a poll as people vote for it.
 * For "subscribing" to or "following" a thread or poll.[^1]